 Effectiveness is defined as the degree to which something is successful in producing a desired result.
 When a company is effective, it succeeds in continuing to innovate and produce top-quality products or services that delight customers and clients.
 An effective worker doesn’t just attempt to complete their tasks as quickly as possible, but works to come up with inventive solutions to problems and continually improve their performance to achieve the best results.

-Thomas Klein, the head of human resources at Service Innovation Labs and cofounder at Innential, has spent much of his career researching how to develop working environments wherein employees can be more effective.
+Human Resources expert Thomas Klein, has spent much of his career researching how to develop working environments wherein employees can be more effective.
 Effectiveness starts, he says, with facing your current challenges and finding new and innovative solutions, not merely trying to be more efficient:

 “Corporates have proven their business model over a long period of time and they are really efficient in what they are doing.
 But they now need to figure out what could be a new business model for the future, and you can’t measure this thought efficiency, but through effectiveness.”